TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.rst

 * Delete comments

 These modules are implemented in a controller.
 Inside of this controller there is a *Action* for every single function.
-In the above example we have a *PostController*, which implements the actions to create, show, edit and delete posts.
+In figure 2-5 we have a *PostController*, which implements the actions to create, show, edit and delete posts.
 In addition there is a *CommentController*, which implements the actions to create and delete comments.